 - Take a full-time course of study: Four courses for a total of 22.5 quarter/15 semester UC units.

-- You may select one course for pass/no pass credit.
+- You may select one course for pass/no pass credit, not to exceed 5 quarter/3.3 semester UC units.

 - Plan to remain close to the research site during fieldwork.